realworldocaml/book/book/testing/README.md

 \noindent
 Note that we didn't explicitly state how many examples should be tested.
-Quickcheck has a built in default which can be overridden by way of an optional argument.
+Quickcheck has a built-in default which can be overridden by way of an optional argument.

 Running the test uncovers the fact that the property we've been